-On 11 September 1983 the first episode of popular Irish rural soap 'Glenroe' was broadcast on RTÉ Television.
+The first episode of the Irish rural soap Glenroe is broadcast on RTÉ Television.

 The show introduced audiences to characters such as Miley, Biddy and Dinny, who would become household names throughout Ireland.

 In the first ever episode of the rural drama, we meet Dinny Byrne played by Joe Lynch and his son Miley Byrne played by Mick Lally, who have sold their mountain family farm and are contemplating a move to North Wicklow.
 Walking along a country road the two men discuss if they have done the right thing.